DeveloperC286/did_i_break_it/README.md

 The crates `pretty_env_logger` and `log` are used to provide logging.
 The environment variable `RUST_LOG` can be used to set the logging level.
 See [https://crates.io/crates/pretty_env_logger](https://crates.io/crates/pretty_env_logger) for more detailed documentation.

+## Downloading Binary
+Statically linked compiled binaries are available for download.
+Visit the releases page at [https://gitlab.com/DeveloperC/did_i_break_it/-/releases](https://gitlab.com/DeveloperC/did_i_break_it/-/releases) to see all the releases, the release notes contains links to binary downloads for various architectures.

+If you do not trust the provided binaries another option is to compile your own and then make it available for remote download, so your CICD etc can then download it.

 ## Compiling via Local Repository